Rue Nicolas-Appert

-The Rue Nicolas-Appert is a street located in Paris, France.
+The Rue Nicolas-Appert is a street in the 11th arrondissement of Paris, France.

 Location

 The street is located in the Saint-Ambroise neighbourhood of the 11th arrondissement of Paris.
 It starts at the Passage Sainte-Anne Popincourt and runs all the way to the Rue Pelée.
 It is 137 m long and 15 m wide.

 History

 It was constructed in 1985 and named in honor of Nicolas Appert (1749-1841), a French businessman who invented airtight food preservation.

-The Comédie Bastille, a theatre, is located at number 5.
+The Comédie Bastille, a theatre, is located at no. 5.